locationtech/geotrellis/docs/guide/core-concepts.rst

 ``TileByteCounts`` are arrays that contain the begining offset and the byte count of each tile in the image, respectively.

-Layout of Columns and Rows
+Layout: Columns and Rows
 --------------------------

-There exists two ways in which to describe a location in GeoTiffs.
-One is in Map coordinates which use X and Y values.
+At a high level, there exist two ways to refer to a location within GeoTiffs.
+One is to use Map coordinates which are X and Y values.
 X's are oriented along the horizontal axis and run from west to east while Y's are on the vertical axis and run from south to north.
-Thus the further east you are, the larger your X value ; and the more north you are the larger your Y value.
+Thus the further east you are, the larger your X value; and the more north you are the larger your Y value.

 The other method is to use the grid coordinate system.
 This technique of